NCAR/aiml-utils/aimlutils/hyper_opt/README.md

 * A model configuration file that contains the available hyperparameters that will get optimized.

 ### Custom objective class
-The user must supply a custom Objective class that is composed with a **BaseObjective** class (base_objective.py), and contains a method named **train** that returns the value of the optimization metric in a dictionary.
+The user must supply a custom Objective class (objective.py) that is composed with a **BaseObjective** class (base_objective.py), and contains a method named **train** that returns the value of the optimization metric in a dictionary.
 See the examples directory for both torch and Keras examples.
 Note that the objective class only needs to return the metric value (in dictionary form) and does not depend on the machine learning library used.
 For example, a simple user-supplied class must respect the following template:

     from aimlutils.hyper_opt.base_objective import *

     class Objective(BaseObjective):

         def __init__(self, study, config, metric = "val_loss", device = "cpu"):

             # Initialize the base class

             BaseObjective.__init__(self, study, config, metric, device)

         def train(self, trial, conf):

             # Make any custom edits to the model conf before using it to train a model.
             conf = custom_updates(trial, conf)

             ...

             result = Model.fit(...)

             results_dictionary = {
-            val_loss: result["val_loss"],
+                "val_loss": result["val_loss"],
-            loss: result["loss"],
+                "loss": result["loss"],
                 ...
                 "val_accuracy": result["val_accuracy"]
             }
             return results_dictionary

 The BaseObjective must be initialized using the input parameters to the Objective (they must match!).
 The metric used to toggle model performance must always be in the results dictionary, while other metrics that the user may want to track will also be stored and saved so long as they are included in the results dictionary.
 The base class will call the train method from its thunder **__call__** method, and finishes up by calling a save method that takes care of writing the metric(s) details to file.